MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/buy-and-deploy-layout.md

 With [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently, and create new ways to connect with customers and partners.

 >[!IMPORTANT]
 >[!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] is being retired.
-Microsoft will support the app until December 31, 2021.
-You won't be able to purchase new subscriptions or additional seats after April 1, 2020.
+For more information, see [Announcing the transition of Dynamics 365 Layout](https://aka.ms/LayoutTransition).

 ## Assign licenses to users